JessicaBarclay/bookmark_manager/README.md

 ```
 As a Makers Student
-So that I can see my bookmarks
+So that I can quickly visit my favourite sites
-I would like to view a list of links from a database
+I would like to view a list of links from a bookmark manager
 ```
 ```
 As a Makers Student
-So that I can add bookmarks
+So that I can return to a website easily
-I would like to add links to the database
+I would like to add a site to the bookmark manager
 ```
 ```
 As a Makers Student